suchimitha/just-the-docs/docs/InvoiceOperations/InvoiceOperations.md

 # Invoice Operations

-The following is required to create or update a Invoice
+The following parameters are required to create or update a Invoice

 | Field  | Type               | Valid for           | Description|
 |:----------|:-------------------------------------|